Masturbation Death Grip Syndrome

 Skip to advice on getting over masturbation death grip.

 Masturbation and sex.
 Both feel wonderful and you've been doing it as often as you can since you discovered it.
-But here lately, it just doesn't feel as good.
-You stroke, rub, tug, jerk, thrust—whatever it is you always do—but your penis just seems kind of numb.
-It's taking forever sometimes to get the O', and some days you just look at your penis and think, "why am I bothering"?
+But over time, the sensations have become weaker and it has become increasingly difficult to reach an orgasm, especially during sexual intercourse.
 Could it be that you've just gripped your penis so hard while masturbating all of these years that you've beaten the sensitivity out of it?
-You may very well be experiencing what is commonly called "death grip", alright, but you most likely haven't really beaten the sensitivity out of your penis.
+You may very well be experiencing what is commonly called "death grip", alright.
+In the sexual therapy world, it is also known as "delayed ejaculation" or "retarded ejaculation" (what an awful term).
+Although it is a type of sexual dysfunction, you most likely haven't really beaten the sensitivity out of your penis.
 All of the nerve endings you've always had down there for enjoying touch and physical sexual sensations are all still there and alive, but your brain has become conditioned to your limited and direct method of stimulation over the years and it isn't responding as intensely to the pleasure signals coming from your penis.
-In short, your brain is kind of bored with your sexual diet.
+This can be a frustrating situation, especially during sexual intercourse.

 What masturbation death grip syndrome is not…

-The good news is that you aren't really damaged, and death grip isn't a medical condition.
+The good news is that you aren't really damaged, and death grip isn't really a medical condition.
 It's not a disease, it's not something you come down with, and it's not something that is irreversible.
 In fact, getting back in touch with what feels good can be a really pleasant exercise.
 However, sexual dysfunction could indicate other medical conditions.
 If you are experiencing numbness in your extremities, or any other issues along with trouble climaxing during sex, you may be experiencing medical problems that should be checked out by a doctor.
 These articles are not written by medical professionals and do not constitute any sort of medical advice.
 If trouble climaxing persists, or you are experiencing other issues, go to your doctor.

 How did you get masturbatory death grip syndrome?

-But, death grip is also about being reliant on a single method of masturbating to a climax, and requiring more and more pressure to feel the same sensations—so much so that it interferes with your ability to enjoy the subtle stimulation of intercourse and affects your overall sexual happiness.
+Death grip is also about being reliant on a single method of masturbating to a climax, and requiring more and more pressure to feel the same sensations—so much so that it interferes with your ability to enjoy the subtle stimulation of intercourse and affects your overall sexual happiness.
 So, although whatever method you use to masturbate may not be the same as what is described above, if you are reliant on your single method, the method is intense, and you have become unhappy with your sexual responsiveness, you've arrived at the same point.

 Advice for getting over masturbation death grip.